If you purchase a product or service and find it has a defect, the warranty sets out what you can claim and how you can claim it.

 Problems with a warranty

-If you have a problem with a dealer or manufacturer regarding a car under warranty (for example, if you believe they are not honouring the warranty), there are steps you can take - view our Resolve a dispute page.
+If you have a problem with a dealer or manufacturer regarding a car under warranty (for example, if you believe they are not honouring the warranty), there are steps you can take - view our Resolve your problem or complaint page.